Vadi/speed-trapper-app/README.md

 ![image](./images/speed-trap-app.png)

 Above design shows how you observe speeds of cars while you sip cup of coffee sitting in Skynet office.
 Each number represents current speed of cars speeding in some roads.
 We don't care about which road a car is currently being driven.
-Each car has some name, you may find the names funny, we will come to that part little later.
+Each car has some name we will come to that part little later.

 The text box in the top row tells you the speed that you define as "Overspeed".
 Any number less than 200km should be allowed in the text box.